The Worldwide Disclosure Facility (WDF) is a mechanism to make a voluntary disclosure relating to ‘offshore interests’.

 You’ll need to use this facility if you get a letter about your money or assets abroad, have checked your tax affairs, and find you need to make a disclosure.

 Examples include clients with foreign bank accounts where they received bank interest as well as dividends received from foreign companies.
+A lot of clients have NRE and NRO bank accounts in India which are used to hold Indian Rupees in the NRE account and fixed deposits in INR.

 If you have received such correspondence from HMRC then please get in touch with us to discuss next steps.